Navigator objectSupport in all current engines.

 };

-The taintEnabled()
+The taintEnabled() method must

 return false.

-attribute's getter must return
+The oscpu attribute's getter must return

 either the empty string or a string representing the platform on which the browser is executing,

-e.g. "Windows NT 10.0; Win64; x64
+e.g. "Windows NT 10.0; Win64; x64", "Linux

 Any information in this API that varies from user to user can be used to profile the user.
-In fact, if enough such information is available, a user can actually be uniquely identified.
-For this reason, user agent implementers are strongly urged to include as little information in this API as possible.
+In

 interface mixin NavigatorLanguage {